PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 Seam Carving spatial masks represent seams removed from the basis image.
 Since these pixels cannot be represented in the next manipulation, the neighbor pixels are represented in the mask.
 This appears like two pixel wide lightning stricks across the image, vertically or horizontally.

 ## Operation

 This section describes the operation definition as it exists in the JSON file.

+* *deprecated*: Is the operation discontinued for future use.

 * *category*: Like operations grouped together